 And here's an example of how a List video can be used to display raw footage:

 The “curious” viewer is typically found on social platforms like Facebook and Twitter.
 While they may not be browsing their feed for the sole purpose of news consumption, they will watch a video when it piques their interest.
 This audience tends to prefer softer news stories that can be presented without a need for analysis or too many details.
-For this audience, Social Videos are the way to go.
+For this audience, Captions Videos are the way to go.

-Social Videos are great for packaging social-friendly news categories like Entertainment, Sports, and Technology.
+Captions Videos are great for packaging social-friendly news categories like Entertainment, Sports, and Technology.
 When creating a video for “curious” social audiences, keep in mind that many will be scrolling through their phones.
 The best way to capture their attention?
-Take advantage of our Control Room’s dynamic text overlay and highlighting options available for Social Videos - especially in the first few seconds - like in this Top Story example:
+Take advantage of our Control Room’s dynamic text overlay and highlighting options available for Captions Videos - especially in the first few seconds - like in this Top Story example:

 The “involved” viewer can be compared to (and may very well be) someone that subscribes to the New York Times.
 This type of audience is willing to spend more time learning about the news, and will gravitate toward more in-depth and complex stories with which they can become emotionally involved.
 Voiceover Videos are perfect for this type of audience, because they allow for more detail-heavy stories without losing the attention of the viewer.